learn-co-curriculum/quiz-css-layout/README.md

 ( ) TRUE
 (X) FALSE

-?: If an element is set to `display: inline;`, it will not accept top or bottom margins or any `width` values applied to it.
+?: If an element is set to `display: inline;`, it will not apply top or bottom margins or any `width` values given to it.

 (X) TRUE
 ( ) FALSE